-The availability of a virtual machine in all relatively recent major browsers makes a lot of code much more portable, and it easily follows that Swift targeting WebAssembly would essentially make Swift available in some form on all platforms that have browsers with WebAssembly support.
+The availability of a virtual machine in all relatively recent major browsers makes a lot of code much more portable.
+It easily follows that Swift targeting WebAssembly would essentially make Swift available in some form on all platforms that have browsers with WebAssembly support.

 WebAssembly is arguably a more direct path towards achieving the idealistic goal of “write once, run anywhere” than Java/JVM ever was.
 This is thanks to the open nature of the whole stack, potential developers mindshare (spanning big and diverse set of languages and ecosystems), and direct involvement of browser vendors such as Apple, Google, Mozilla and Microsoft.